 Professional writing is not an academic excursive in showing off how much you know about writing craft, it is using the craft of writing to reveal the material with such impact that the physical presentation becomes invisible.
 Mark Childress, author of Crazy in Alabama, says to “Kill your darlings.”

 You are the first editor in a rewrite, and you must be ruthless with yourself.
-Fight your ego if it tells you to keep material that does not serve the telling the story or the revelation of the characters.
+Fight your ego if it tells you to keep material that does not serve the story or revelation of the characters.

 David A. Wimsett is the author of Beyond the Shallow, a novel of a woman overcoming prejudice and searching for herself amidst rumors of the selkies from Celtic mythology, and Dragons Unremembered: Volume I of the Carandir Saga, a fantasy epic set in a world of gender equality where women and men have the same rights, opportunities and authority.
-The second volume of the saga, Half Awakened Dreams, will be released on September 21, 2020.
 He is a member of the Writers' Union of Canada and the Canadian Freelance Guild.

 People write for many reasons.
 Some want to publish their work professionally.
 Some want to share their stories with family and friends.
 Others want to leave a personal legacy as a history or memoir.